Tallahassee Child Custody Attorneys

 - The Hague Child Abduction Convention

-Consult a Tallahassee Child Custody Attorney Today
+Consult a Tallahassee Child Custody Lawyer Today

 When it comes to preserving your legal rights as a parent in child custody proceedings, the importance of experience, skill, and dedication cannot be understated.
 At The Virga Law Firm, P.A., our child custody attorneys in Tallahassee, FL have more than 80 years of combined practical knowledge regarding matters implicating Florida family law.
 You can benefit from the dedication our attorneys put forth in promoting and protecting you and your children’s best interests.